Search the Health Library

 - The new 24-bed Neurosciences Critical Care Unit (NCCU) staffed by neurology, neurosurgery, and neuroanesthesiology/critical care

 - State-of-the-art adult and pediatric operating rooms, complete with an intra-operative MRI machine that provides real-time images of the brain during surgery

 - A specially designed 6-bed inpatient Epilepsy Monitoring Unit

 - Adult inpatient units with 58 beds, including the Brain Recovery Unit (BRU)

 The specialized care teams devoted to neurology, neurosurgery, and critical care include nursing, neuroanesthesiology, neuroradiology, neurological electrophysiology, a cerebrovascular diagnostic laboratory, a neuropsychiatric service and a center for multidisciplinary evaluation and treatment of pain.
-Pediatric Neurosurgery, a division of the Department of Neurosurgery, is headquartered in The Charlotte R. Bloomberg Children’s Center.
+Pediatric Neurology and Pediatric Neurosurgery are headquartered in The Charlotte R. Bloomberg Children’s Center.

-An affiliated hospital, the Johns Hopkins Bayview Medical Center, is an acute patient care facility with modern operating rooms and intensive care units where residents spend a portion of their residency training.
+An affiliated hospital, the Johns Hopkins Bayview Medical Center (JHBMC), is an acute patient care facility with modern operating rooms and intensive care units where residents spend a portion of their residency training.
 They have an inpatient service of 8 critical care beds, 6 intermediate care beds and 15 inpatient service beds, for a total of 29 beds dedicated to neurological and neurosurgical patient care.